felipechagasrangel/brownian_motion/README.md

 # Introduction

 The objective of this repo is improve my understanding on brownian motion simulation.
-I have a problem in my work that requires the construction of a brownian bridges.
+I have a problem in my work that requires the construction of brownian bridges.

 ## Installation